Image Optimization (Step-by-step Guide for Local SEO)

 Additionally, you can review file names of top-ranking competitors manually by reviewing each page’s source code, and using it to inform your own image optimization strategy.

 Other opportunities also exist and should be considered for SEO.
 For example, a content delivery network (CDN) such as CloudFlare can help to improve the speed of a website by distributing content across multiple servers in different locations, so that the images are delivered to the user from the server that is physically closest.
 This can reduce the amount of time it takes for an image to load, which can lead to a better user experience, improve overall performance metrics, and potentially lead to higher rankings.

 Adding and optimizing images can have a positive impact on rankings.
 Because of this, it’s recommended to track rankings with a tool like SEMrush’s rank tracker (get a 7-day free trial) and LocalViking‘s GeoGrid reports to understand the impact of changes.
 Additionally, there are other on-page factors to consider, which are often updated alongside images.
-This generally includes title tags, meta descriptions, and headings tags, but can also include other page elements like URLs and open graph tags.
+This generally includes title tags, meta descriptions, website navigation, and headings tags, but can also include other page elements like URLs and open graph tags.